 attractive walks, including Watership Down (of the Richard Adams book fame) and Beacon Hill.

-Bishops Green is a small village which lies just to the south of Newbury but just within the border of Hampshire.
+Bishops Green is a small village which lies to the south of Newbury but just within the border of Hampshire.
+Its name is thought to derive from its association with the Bishops of Winchester.
 The village originally consisted of only a few cottages and farms scattered along the local road (C155) on the edge of Adbury Park.
 Then, during the Second World War, the American Air Force built two housing estates (the Eagle Road Estate and the Ashlands Estate) to house their air crews who were stationed at Greenham Air Base.
 When the Americans left, Basingstoke and Deane Borough Council took over the housing, and it has since passed to two housing associations.

 The area was completely redesigned and rebuilt, about a central green, in the early 2000s, with the 95 original properties being demolished and replaced by a mixture of rental and private accommodation.
 A new village hall and shop were also built at this time.

 For more information on the project visit www.basingstoke.gov.uk.